mrkthmpsn/mrkthmpsn.github.io/app/matplotlib-font-text-sizing/matplotlib-font-text-sizing.md

 Custom fonts had previously been a limitation on some visualisations.
 The default font that matplotlib uses is inoffensive, but not suitable for a lot of media companies (who often, understandably, want their own fonts).
 In many circumstances, Smart Graphic templates (which visualisations sit in) had been the workaround - a radar chart might be set up with certain stats, and those stat titles be placed on the Smart Graphic rather than being used from the radar visualisation itself.
 This work freed up the restrictions that these workarounds had involved, particularly around the use of programmatic visualisation keys.

 Shortly after completing this work, an opportunity came up which required translating the Toolbox into Japanese - requiring a different character set to the one used as default in matplotlib images.
-Fortunately, the work done on variable fonts enabled this more easily fairly easily, as all of our visualisations had just been set up with variable font properties.
+Fortunately, the work done on variable fonts enabled this fairly easily, as all of our visualisations had just been set up with variable font properties.